-During fiscal year ended December 31, 2018, each Independent Trustee was paid a \$185,000 annual retainer for service as Trustee on the Board and for service as Trustee for other funds in the Fund Complex, \$10,000 for attendance at each quarterly in-person meeting of the Board, \$3,000 for attendance at each special meeting of the Board, and \$3,000 for attendance at telephonic meetings.
+Each Independent Trustee is paid a \$185,000 annual retainer for service as Trustee on the Board and for service as Trustee for other funds in the Fund Complex, \$10,000 for attendance at each quarterly in-person meeting of the Board of Trustees, \$3,000 for attendance at each special meeting of the Board of Trustees, and \$3,000 for attendance at telephonic meetings.
 Trustees who are also Officers or affiliated persons receive no remuneration from the Trust for their services as Trustees.
 The Officers, other than the CCO, receive no compensation directly from the Trust for performing the duties of their offices.

-The Trust does not accrue pension or retirement benefits as part of Fund expenses, and Trustees are not entitled to benefits upon retirement from the Board.
+The Trust does not accrue pension or retirement benefits as part of each Fund's expenses, and Trustees are not entitled to benefits upon retirement from the Board of Trustees.

-The following table shows aggregate compensation paid to the Trustees their service on the Board for the fiscal year ended December 31, 2018.
+The following table shows aggregate compensation paid to the Trustees their service on the Board for the fiscal year ended December 31, 2019.

-Name Independent Trustees Aggregate Compensation From the Funds Pension or Retirement Benefits Accrued as Part of Trust Expenses Estimated Annual Benefits Upon Retirement Total Compensation From Trust and Fund Complex Paid to Trustees William D. Fertig, Trustee \$ 12,349 \$ \$ \$ 237,000 Russell S. Reynolds, III, Trustee \$ 12,349 \$ \$ \$ 237,000 Michael C. Wachs, Trustee \$ 12,349 \$ \$ \$ 237,000 Interested Trustee Michael L. Sapir, Trustee and Chairman \$ \$ \$ \$
+Pension or Total Retirement Estimated Compensation Aggregate Benefits Accrued Annual Benefits From Trust and Compensation as Part of Upon Fund Complex Name From the Funds Trust Expenses Retirement Paid to Trustees Independent Trustees William D. Fertig, Trustee \$9,060 \$ - \$ - \$231,000 Russell S. Reynolds, III, Trustee \$9,060 \$ - \$ - \$231,000 Michael C. Wachs, Trustee \$9,060 \$ - \$ - \$231,000 Interested Trustee Michael L. Sapir, Trustee and Chairman \$ - \$ - \$ - \$ -